A steam shower could be a hot addition to your bathroom that adds value

 Steam generators that hold a higher volume of water require more power and cost more.
 Most steam showers provide an ROI of up to 30% when or if you decide to sell your home.

-A local shower installer who specializes in bathrooms or tiles and who is licensed, bonded, and insured is your best bet for installation.
+Your best bet for installation is a local shower installer who specializes in bathrooms or tiles and is licensed, bonded, and insured.

 The major difference between a steam shower and a sauna is that a sauna generates dry heat and a steam shower generates heat from steam, creating nearly 100% humidity.
 Because of the moisture involved, a steam shower can feel as warm as a sauna even though its temperature is lower, between 90 and 120 degrees.

-Both saunas and steam rooms have some health benefits as well as a good return on investment.
-While there’s more research on saunas than steam rooms and fewer reported risks with steam rooms, the latter tend to be better for relieving joint inflammation and reducing stress.
+Both saunas and steam rooms offer some health benefits as well as a good return on investment.
+While there’s more research on saunas than steam rooms and fewer reported risks with steam rooms, the latter tend to be better for reducing stress.
+Which one is better depends on the benefits you’re looking for, your budget, and if you have space to build a sauna.